ruvents/ruwork-frujax/README.md

 ## Global defaults

-Each option might be a callback with `$element` argument to have a dynamic default value.
+To set a dynamic default value, use a callback with `$element` argument.

 ```js
 // getter